 Welcome to the Northwest School of Wooden Boatbuilding located in Port Hadlock, Washington.
-The Boat School is one of the best accredited educational institutions of its kind, attracting students from around world and as far away as Japan, Australia, England, South Korea, Austria, Canada, Taiwan, Ireland, Mexico, Scotland, and Tanzania.
+The Boat School is an educational institution accredited by the Accrediting Commission of Career Colleges and Schools (ACCSC), and attracts students from around world including such countries as Japan, Australia, England, South Korea, Austria, Canada, Taiwan, Ireland, Mexico, Scotland, and Tanzania.
 Our mission is to teach and preserve traditional and contemporary wooden boatbuilding skills, while developing the individual as a craftsman.

-Associate Degrees at most schools take two years to complete; but, because activities at the Boat School revolve around an 8 am – 5 pm daily schedule, Monday – Friday, students are able to complete the Associate Degree within a 12-month period, 4 consecutive quarters.
+Associate Degrees at most schools take two years to complete; but, because activities at the Boat School revolve around an 8 am – 5 pm daily schedule, Monday – Friday, students are able to complete the Associates of Occupational Studies Degree within a 12-month period consisting of 4 consecutive quarters.

 As a team, our instructors share a devotion to the highest levels of craftsmanship.
 They are inspiring professionals with years of wooden boatbuilding experience before becoming teachers.
-This experience helps them successfully guide students in their personal career goals and aspirations.
+This experience helps them support the success of their students and helps them guide their students in their personal career goals and aspirations.

 These include work in boat yards, maritime museums, educational programs, boat design, architectural design, automotive design, charter services, tall-ship programs, wooden boat repair and restoration, yacht construction and yacht interiors, wooden boatbuilding, boat surveying and appraising, musical instrument building, home and business building construction, fine furniture making, boatbuilding coaching, and cabinetry.

-Graduates of the Contemporary Wood Composite Boatbuilding program have career strands in addition to those mentioned above, including, aerospace & rocket construction, wind energy, automotive design, engineering, moorings, buoys, marine docks, floats, water skis/wakeboards, surf boards, recreational watercraft, and Jet boats.
+Graduates of the Contemporary Wooden Boatbuilding program have career paths in addition to those mentioned above, including, aerospace & rocket construction, wind energy, automotive design, engineering, moorings, buoys, marine docks, floats, water skis/wakeboards, surf boards, recreational watercraft, and Jet boats.